bhadreshpsavani/Computer-Pointer-Controller/README.md

 ## Results:
 * From above observations we can say that `FP16` has lowest model time and `FP32-INT8` has highest model loading time, the reason for the higher loading time can be said as combination of precisions lead to higher weight of the model for `FP32-INT8`.
 * For `Inference Time` and `FPS`, `FP32` give slightly better results.
-There is not much difference for this three different models
+There is not much difference for this three different models for this two parameters.

 ### Edge Cases
 * Multiple People Scenario: If we encounter multiple people in the video frame, it will always use and give results one face even though multiple people detected,
+* No Head Detection: it will skip the frame and inform the user

 ### Area of Improvement:
 * lighting condition: We might use HSV based pre-processing steps to minimize error due to different lighting conditions